-Comment Number HCD Comment Response communities including transportation investments; seeking investment or lack thereof to promote affordability and inclusion; local initiatives, or other information that may have impeded housing choices and mobility. #6 Contributing Factors to Fair Housing Issues: The element identifies contributing factors to fair housing issues.
+Comment Number HCD Comment Response inclusion; local initiatives, or other information that may have impeded housing choices and mobility. #6 Contributing Factors to Fair Housing Issues: The element identifies contributing factors to fair housing issues.
 However, these issues and goals do not appear adequate to facilitate the formulation of meaningful actions to AFFH.
 The element should re-assess contributing factors upon completion of analysis and make revisions as appropriate.
 In addition, the element must prioritize these factors to better formulate policies and programs and carry out meaningful actions to AFFH.
 New contributing factors were added and revised in Appendix A, Section A.6.
 Each contributing factor was prioritized to better formulate policies and programs and carry out meaningful actions to AFFH. #7 2.
 Include an analysis and documentation of household characteristics, including level of payment compared to ability to pay, housing characteristics, including overcrowding, and housing stock condition.
 (Gov. Code, § 65583, subd. (a)(2).
 Housing Conditions: The element discusses code enforcement violations; however, it must also provide a Town-wide estimate of the number of units in need of rehabilitation and replacement.
 New text estimating the approximate number of units in need of rehabilitation and replacement provided in Appendix B on page B-25.
 Additionally, data from Project Sentinel, the Town's contract administrator of the Rental Dispute Mediation and Arbitration Program is provided in Appendix B on page B-27 with the number of housing maintenance and repair inquiries received. #8 3.
 An inventory of land suitable and available for residential development, including vacant sites and sites having realistic and demonstrated potential for redevelopment during the planning period to meet the locality's housing need for a designated income level, and an analysis of the relationship of zoning and public facilities and services to these sites.
 (Gov. Code, § 65583, subd. (a)(3).
 Realistic Capacity: While the element now clarifies that minimum densities are utilized toward the calculation of realistic capacity; it must still address HCD's prior finding regarding the likelihood for 100 percent nonresidential development in zones allowing 100 percent nonresidential uses.
-Please see HCD's prior review for additional information.
-Implementation Program D on page 10-42 was modified to clarify that the North Forty Specific Plan would allow for a range of density between 30 dwelling units per acre to 40 dwelling units per acre.
-A new section D.4 "Appropriate Density/Default Density" in Appendix D, describes the development trends of residential development in the Town and nearby jurisdictions, capacity information on non-vacant and commercial sites, and examples of residential development that occurred on non-residentially zoned parcels in the Town. #9 Nonvacant Sites: The element was not revised to address this finding.
-Please see HCD's January 12, 2023 review for A new section D.4 "Appropriate Density/Default Density" in Appendix D, describes development trends in residential development in the Town and
+Please see HCDs prior review for additional information.
+Implementation Program D on page 10-42 was modified to clarify that the North Forty Specific Plan would allow for a range of density between 30 dwelling units per acre to 40 dwelling units per acre. #9 Nonvacant Sites: The element was not revised to address this finding.
+Please see HCD's January 12, 2023 review for additional information.
+In addition, specific analysis and actions are necessary if the housing element relies upon nonvacant sites to accommodate more than 50 percent of the A new section D.4 "Appropriate Density/Default Density" in Appendix D, describes the development trends of residential development in the Town and nearby jurisdictions, capacity information on non-vacant and commercial sites, and examples of residential development that occurred on non-residentially zoned parcels in the Town.